tandasat/blog/_drafts/2023-06-01-intel-vt-rp-part-1.md

 AMD does not offer any equivalent features.

-### Further applications
+### Bypassing kernel CFG and CET

-Given the low availability of the feature, the remapping attack will remain a relevant exploitation technique, and it is worth mentioning the potential uses of the attack to bypass modern security constructs.
+Given the low availability of the feature, the remapping attack will remain a relevant exploitation technique, and it is worth mentioning some potential use of the attack to bypass modern security constructs.

 For example,
 - Kernel-mode Code Flow Guard (CFG)
   - Windows maintains a bitmap that indicates valid destinations of indirect calls.
 For CFG to be effective against kernel-mode exploits, this bitmap is write-protected through EPT so that an attacker cannot simply make arbitrary addresses valid.
 She, however, might be able to remap the LA of the bitmap to achieve this.
 - Kernel-mode Control-flow Enforcement Technology (CET)
   - CET tracks valid return addresses into a page called a shadow stack page.
 This page must be write-protected through EPT for the same reason as above.
-An attacker could remap a LA of the shadow stack page and fake valid return addresses, however.
+An attacker might be able remap the LA of the shadow stack page and fake valid return addresses, however.

 Anything marked as read-only in EPT could be an interesting target of the remapping attack.
-On the above-mentioned Windows setup, [there are several of those regions](https://gist.github.com/tandasat/a4092484c63b0390b45e93140f080795). _(Any volunteers?)_
+On the above-mentioned Windows setup, [there are several such regions](https://gist.github.com/tandasat/a4092484c63b0390b45e93140f080795). _(Any volunteers?)_

 ## Conclusion